Programs

 Event Date : 07-08-2025 - 20-09-2025

-[The Opening Reception] Alice • The Turtle, Rabbits beyond the Door (7 Aug, 6-8 pm) Korean Cultural Center invites you to the Opening Reception of the exhibition "Alice • The Turtle, Rabbits beyond the Door", the second 2025 Open Call Exhibition, featuring diverse works by Burgundy (LEE Jooyoung, KIM Myongjong, KIM Jeongwoo and JEONG Woojin).
+[The Opening Reception] Alice • The Turtle, Rabbits beyond the Door (7 Aug, 6-8 pm) Korean Cultural Center invites you to the Opening Reception of the exhibition "Alice • The Turtle, Rabbits beyond the Door", the second exhibition of the 2025 Open Call series, featuring diverse works by Burgundy (LEE Jooyoung, KIM Myongjong, KIM Jeongwoo, and JEONG Woojin).
 The exhibition examines the intertwined concepts of identity and change, connecting them through the central metaphor of the door.
 While these concepts may appear antithetical, the exhibition reconsiders them as mutually sustaining—each defined and deepened through its relation to the other. ✨Opening Reception✨ Date: Thursday, 7 August 2025, 6:00 – 8:00 PM (Artists tour at 7 PM) Venue: Korean Cultural Center (6-7/F, Block B, PMQ, 35 Aberdeen Street, Central)

-2. [Exhibition] Lee Ungno & Park In-kyung: Artistic Companions in Life
+4. [Exhibition] Lee Ungno & Park In-kyung: Artistic Companions in Life

 Post Date : 09-06-2025